isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-08-post-ties-that-bind-the-story-of-two-brother-poets.md

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol-12-issue-4/ties-that-bind/michelle01.png">
 <b>Michelle Heng</b>  is a Literary Arts Librarian at the National Library, Singapore.
-She has curated a tribute showcase, "Edwin Thumboo – Time-travelling: A Poetry Exhibition" in 2012, and compiled and edited an annotated bibliography on Edwin Thumboo, <i>Singapore Word Maps: A Chapbook of Edwin Thumboo’s New and Selected Place Poems<i> (2012) as well as the <i>Selected Poems of Goh Poh Seng</i> (2013).
+She has curated a tribute showcase, "Edwin Thumboo – Time-travelling: A Poetry Exhibition" in 2012, and compiled and edited an annotated bibliography on Edwin Thumboo, <i>Singapore Word Maps: A Chapbook of Edwin Thumboo’s New and Selected Place Poems</i> (2012) as well as the <i>Selected Poems of Goh Poh Seng</i> (2013).
 </div>

 <a href="https://biblioasia.nlb.gov.sg/vol-12/issue-4/jan-mar-2017/"><center>Back to Issue</center></a>